 © Joanna Pianka

 on the filaments, there where the plateau rises attempts in an emancipatory way to investigate a meta- scape of a "virtual-real" world by means of the practice of "Sound Floating Landscapes".
 Through the use of (digital) found footage and specially generated materials, which are fragmented, recombined and re-layered, fictional realities are created that allow the real to tilt into the virtual, and the virtual into the real, those emerge physically as filaments which are suspended in "latent" movement.
 The audio components of the work record location-based data such as geo-coordinates - in audio translation and relate them to each other through whispering and conversation.
+The sound of outer space, as how Earth is heard from the "Universe" (found footage internet -NASA) is also present.
 The voice(s) of the machine meet speech recordings to question phonetics and the rhythm of spoken language; the human voice, in contrast to the artificial-machine and the material, stands as a metaphor for the dialectical relationship between human being and technology, which is repeated in affective perception and for processes of change in our real and imaginary cartographies.

 A Latent Sound Floating Landscape: Infinite Forms